Juanji29/Practica-Final-Estructura-de-Datos/README.md

-# K-Paths Graph Visualization and Shortest Path Finder
+# Shortest Path Finder

 ## Team Members
 - **Thomas Bedoya**
 -  **Juan Esteban Jimenez**
 ## Project Description
 This project is part of the Algorithms and Data Structures course.
 The provided application visualizes graphs and computes shortest paths.
-The current code implements **Dijkstra's algorithm** for single-source shortest paths and includes UI and scaffolding to extend the project toward computing k-shortest paths (k = 2 and k = 3) as an optional extension.
+The current code implements **Dijkstra's algorithm** for single-source shortest paths and includes UI.

 The program allows users to:
 - Visualize a graph interactively using a PyQt5 GUI.